Esoterical/voron_canbus/toolhead_flashing/README.md

 Change to your CanBoot directory with `cd ~/CanBoot`
 then go into the CanBoot firmware config menu with `make menuconfig`
-This time **make sure "Build CanBoot deployment application" is configured** with the properly bootloader offset (same as the "Application start offset" that is relevant for your mainboard).
-Make sure all the rest of your settings are correct for your mainboard.
+This time **make sure "Build CanBoot deployment application" is configured** with the properly bootloader offset (same as the "Application start offset" that is relevant for your toolhead).
+Make sure all the rest of your settings are correct for your toolhead.

 ![image](https://user-images.githubusercontent.com/124253477/223301620-c1fd3d16-04e3-49ce-8d48-5498811f4c46.png)